OudDriver/GeminiBot/README.md

-# GeminiBot
+# GeminiBot: Unleash the Power of Gemini in Discord!

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-A Gemini LLM implementation in Discord.
+**Get ready to experience the (sassy) AI assistant at Discord!** GeminiBot brings Gemini LLM by Google right into your Discord server.
+It's not just text; we're talking audio, video, and even YouTube!

 ## Table of Contents